 What are hail impact resistant shingles and how can I benefit from them?

 Hail Impact Resistant Shingles are designed to resist the effects of severe weather such as wind and hail.
-These shingles meet Class 4 requirement which is set by the Underwriters Laboratories and the American Society for Testing and Materials.
+These shingles meet the Class-4 requirement which is set by the Underwriters Laboratories and the American Society for Testing and Materials.
 Some major insurance companies may offer a homeowner’s discount for using shingles that receive a Class 4 rating.
 Ask us for details about Class 4 shingles today or learn more about Qualifying Products for Impact Resistant Roofing at the Texas Department of Insurance.